The Netherlands Working Holiday Visa for Australians

 The lifestyle in the Netherlands is quite relaxed, and life is relatively comfortable.
 Infrastructure is excellent and English is widely spoken, especially in the larger cities.

-Amsterdam is one of the most popular places to live, but it’s also the most expensive (and at times can be overrun by international tourists).
+Amsterdam is one of the most popular places to live, but it’s also the most expensive (and at times can be overrun by tourists).
 Don’t be afraid to consider living in another city such as Utrecht, Den Haag, Rotterdam, Leiden, Delft or Eindhoven.

 Utrecht is a particularly beautiful city with around 350,000 inhabitants.
 The city has all of the conveniences you would need, good nightlife, and a large international student & expat community (including a few other Australians who are part of the “Aussies and Kiwis in Utrecht” Facebook group) as it’s home to a large university and many international businesses.